1qh/sad/en/en.md

 Generalizing classes

-In order to optimize class representation model, we seek to extract the common parts between classes to form a more general class
+In order to optimize class representation model, we seek to extract common parts between classes to form a more general class

 For example, classes “Student” & “Lecturer” have common attributes (e.g., name, id code, etc.) => We may need to define a more